zacharyyates/rusticle/README.md

 rusticle
 ========

 A ranging bow reticle for rust.
+Use at your own risk, you might be banned :(

 How to use it
 -------------